 Swift Night Out is back, and we’re partnering with the Wildlife and Freshwater Fisheries Division of the Alabama Department of Conservation and Natural Resources to have it in Montgomery!
 Join us as we enjoy the evening with one of our favorite urban birds, the chimney swift (Chaetura pelagica).
 All ages and abilities welcome!

-The details: Meetup will be at 6:30 p.m.
+The details: Meetup will be at 6:00 p.m.
 CDT.
-Location is TBD, depending on where the active roosts are.
-Check back for details on the location.
+Location is TBD depending on where the active roosts are.

 If you’re a social media user, tag us @alaudubon (Facebook, Instagram, Twitter).
 We strongly encourage you to share your thoughts and photos with the hashtag #AlabamaSwiftWatch!

 In the case of inclement weather, the event may be cancelled.
-You may contact the trip leader the day of the event if the weather is questionable.
+Check back here or on Facebook the day of the event if the weather is questionable.